-There’s a reason we’ve referred to Silver Strand Beach / Malin Beg Beach as one of the best beaches in Donegal time and time again – it’s incredible!
+Silver Strand Beach / Malin Beg is one of the most magnificent beaches in Donegal.

 To the south east, headlands soar up alongside the coast all the way to the summit of Slieve League Mountain, making for some stunning vistas from the Discovery Point.

-Although stunning all year round and at any time of day (maybe not after dark though!), Silver Strand Beach is undoubtedly best seen at either sunrise or sunset, in our opinion.
+Although stunning all year round, Silver Strand Beach is undoubtedly best seen at either sunrise or sunset, in our opinion.

 As the beach looks west, sunset is particularly stunning.
 Grab a picnic and a blanket and chill on the grassy hill above the beach and soak up the views.

 Things to see near Silver Strand Beach in Donegal

 One of the beauties about Silver Strand Beach in Donegal is that it’s a stones-throw from an endless number of places to visit.